What is Technical Writing?

 Policies - Microsoft trust code

-Every company has a set of policies and pre-determined formal procedures that the employees must follow to ensure productivity, create a safe working environment, and reduce liability risks.
+Every company has policies and pre-determined formal procedures that employees must follow to ensure productivity, create a safe working environment, and reduce liability risks.

 Typically, technical writers prepare these policies under the supervision of a compliance officer or another member of the senior management.